jonathan-laurent/KaTie/README.md

 ## Tutorial

-We introduce the _trace query language_ and its execution engine KaTie using a simple example involving a substrate-kinase system (`tests/large/catphos`).
+We introduce the _trace query language_ and its execution engine KaTie using a simple example involving a substrate-kinase system (`tests/large/catphos` and `tests/unit/catphos-mini`).
 The example is discussed in more details in the [paper](https://www.cs.cmu.edu/~jlaurent/pdf/papers/cmsb18.pdf).

 ```
 %agent: K(d, x{u,p})